sbrincat/spynal/README.md

 ## Download & installation instructions

 ### pip install
+Recommended for users who prefer a simple installation and don't require the latest updates

     - Open a terminal window, navigate to folder you want repository to live under (cd "parent directory")
     - Run: pip install spynal

 ### Install from source (Github)
+Recommended for developers and for users that would like access to the latest updates

 #### Download repository
     - Open a terminal window, navigate to folder you want repository to live under (cd "parent directory")